CameronASHiggins/SpartaTraining/REST/REST API Fundamentals.md

 ### What is an API?

 API stands for Application Programming Interface
- - A mechanism which allows two computer programs to communication with each other.
+ - A mechanism which allows two computer programs to communicate with each other.

 ### What is REST?